 Meet the 442s

 A native of Chicago, Shawn Weil is a dynamic and sought-after violinist and musician.
 Upon completing undergraduate and graduate work at Indiana University, he accepted a fellowship with the New World Symphony in Miami Beach, Florida.
 Weil has performed throughout the U.S. and Europe in chamber music and orchestral settings.
-He is a member of the Sun Valley Summer Symphony in Idaho and is on faculty at the Eastern Music Festival in North Carolina.
-Weil has been a member of the Saint Louis Symphony since 2003, and is a founding member of genre-bending chamber group, The 442s.
+Weil has been a member of the Saint Louis Symphony Orchestra since 2003 and is also a member of the Sun Valley Music Festival in Idaho.

 Cellist, Bjorn Ranheim, is a passionate and versatile performer.
-A member of the St. Louis Symphony since 2005, Ranheim also holds the principal chair of the Colorado Music Festival and is a member of the Sun Valley Summer Symphony.
+A member of the St. Louis Symphony since 2005, he is also a member of the Sun Valley Music Festival.
 Ranheim has performed and toured with many American orchestras and frequently collaborates with world-class musicians from across the musical spectrum as a chamber musician, recording artist and soloist.
 He lives in the Shaw neighborhood of St. Louis with his wife and two young daughters.